SpecterOps/Nemesis/cmd/connectors/mythic-connector/README.md

 sudo docker-compose up --build
 ```

-### Verify Successful Start-Up

 ## Troubleshooting

 Logs can be seen from the docker container via `sudo docker logs mythic_nemesis_sync` and follow them with `sudo docker logs --follow mythic_nemesis_sync`.

 Ensure the host where `mythic_nemesis_sync` is running has network access to the Nemesis and Mythic servers.

 `mythic_nemesis_sync` uses an internal Redis database to sync what events have already been sent to Nemesis, avoiding duplicates.

-If the `mythic_nemesis_sync` service goes down, it is safe to stand it back up and avoid duplicates as long as nothing has forcefully stopped Mythic's Redis container.
+If the `mythic_nemesis_sync` service goes down, it *should* be safe to stand it back up - duplicates should be available long as nothing has forcefully stopped/deleted Mythic's Redis container.

 ## References